Lightweight Transformer for EEG Classification via Balanced Signed Graph Algorithm Unrolling: Experiments

 \subsubsection{Ablation Studies}

 We evaluate the impact of graph type on classification performance by comparing the proposed balanced signed graph with two alternatives: a positive graph and an unbalanced signed graph.
 The positive graph assigns all edge weights as positive, disregarding pairwise anti-correlations in data, while the unbalanced signed graph models pairwise anti-correlations using negative edges, but does not ensure graph balance, and thus graph frequencies are ill-defined.
 See Appendix\;\ref{app:signedGraphL} for details.
-As shown in Table \ref{tab:ablation_graph_type}, the balanced signed graph outperforms both alternatives, achieving an accuracy of 93.68\% compared to 84.30\% and 78.87\% for the positive and unbalanced signed graphs, respectively.
-This improvement highlights the importance of both signed edges and graph balance when modeling EEG signals and implementing LP graph filters for denoising.
+As shown in Table \ref{tab:ablation_graph_type}, the balanced signed graph outperforms both alternatives, which highlights the importance of both signed edges and graph balance when modeling EEG signals and implementing LP graph filters for denoising.

+In our ablation study on loss function design, we observe that using a standalone MSE loss for learning signal priors yields substantially weaker downstream classification performance compared with the contrastive MSE formulation defined in \cref{eq:contrasive_mse}.
+As shown in Table~\ref{tab:loss_ablation_classification}, incorporating contrastive guidance consistently enhances all evaluation metrics, indicating that the margin-based negative-sample penalty helps the denoiser preserve class-discriminative structure that is critical for EEG classification.

+To assess whether enforcing graph balance during polarity optimization may inadvertently remove meaningful anti-correlations, we examined the signed graphs constructed directly from the empirical EEG covariance matrices.
+Each signal was segmented into six temporal chunks, forming a product-graph structure identical to the Positive Product Graph in Fig.~1 of the main text.
+Edge signs were assigned based on covariance values, with a threshold of $-0.1$ marking strongly negative relations.
+Across the resulting signed temporal graph, we observed only $6$ odd negative basic cycles out of $1481$ total cycles (a fraction of $0.004$), and a greedy approximation \cite{frustration} of the frustration index yielded merely $16$ frustrated edges among $1322$ edges.
+These metrics indicate that the empirical EEG graph is already very close to a perfectly balanced signed structure, with sparse and highly consistent anti-correlations.
+Consequently, enforcing balance makes only minimal adjustments while preserving the substantive anti-correlation patterns present in the data.

 We also conducted further studies to assess the robustness and generalizability of our method.
-These include ablation studies on loss function, model architecture, and signal feature distance computation (Appendix \ref{app:ablation}), validation on the TUH Abnormal EEG Corpus \cite{obeid2016temple} (Appendix \ref{app:tuh_abnormal_eeg_results}), statistical significance tests for the default classification task and the LOSO task (Appendix \ref{app:significance}), and a comparison of training and inference time for graph-based baselines (Appendix \ref{app:lightweight}).
+These include ablation studies on model architecture, and signal feature distance computation (Appendix \ref{app:ablation}), validation on the TUH Abnormal EEG Corpus \cite{obeid2016temple} (Appendix \ref{app:tuh_abnormal_eeg_results}), statistical significance tests for the default classification task and the LOSO task (Appendix \ref{app:significance}), and a comparison of training and inference time for graph-based baselines (Appendix \ref{app:lightweight}).